Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 The Rest of the Pitcher

 Reducing Ellis to one night does him a disservice.
 Baseball-Reference shows a career that ran from 1968 to 1979.
 He won 138 major-league games and became a key arm on a Pirates club that won the 1971 World Series.
-SABR's biography also records that 1971 season as his peak year: 19 wins, an All-Star start, and October work on a championship roster.
+SABR's biography also records that 1971 season as his peak year, with 19 wins, an All-Star start, and October work on a championship roster.

 He was also one of the more outspoken players of his era, especially on race, labor, and clubhouse culture.
 Ellis spoke bluntly where baseball preferred silence, and he took clear sides.